indutny/haggling_rl/README.md

 The loss is [A2C][2] with [PPO][3].
 The training consisted of the cycles of exploration phases (with 1024 games) and reflection phases using collected data.

+## Source code

+There's no excuse for poorly written Python code.
+Please take in account that the code base is a result of hundreds of different experiments.
+Many of them required rewriting or commenting out different parts of the code.
+Our Python skill are sub-par, and huge amount of rewrites didn't help to improve the quality of the source!

+Many files serve no purpose outside of the experiments they were used in, and are left in the source tree for posterity.

+Now with a disclaimer above, let's turn to the code:

+### `src/env.py`

+Environment implementation.
+See [OpenAI's gym][4] for description of public methods.
+Each environment has configurable pool of opponents, each opponent is pooled at random at the start of new game.

+### `src/policy_agent.py`

+Implementation of hand-written agents.
+The most important are:

+* `downsize`
+* `half_or_all` (`example.js` in the contest's repository)
+* `estimator`

+All three of them were used for training the model for the final submission.

+### `src/model.py`

+Neural Network agent.
+The messiest part of the project, but inarguably the most important part of it.

+### `src/train.py`

+A training loop, and few routines to periodically save model to disk.

+### `src/transform-save.py`

+A tool that exports TensorFlow model weights to JSON file.

+### `src/generator.py`

+Generator of possible configurations.
+A python port of the similar script from the contest's repository.

+### `src/agent.py`

+Base class for all agents (including hand-written ones).
+No methods there, but there could be some!

+### `src/check-js.py`

+An outdated script to verify that model output matches between Python and JS.

+### `src/test.py`

+Just a boilerplate for small experiments.

+### `src/ui.py`

+A console-based UI that could be used to display the played games in a way similar to the one in the contest's repo.

+### `js/agents/neural.js`

+The result of the training.

+### `js/remote.js`

+A tool to fetch score and current position from the leaderboard.

+### `js/eval.js`

+Fast local arena to evaluate the trained model against other JS agents.

+### `js/distributions.js`

+Junk.

+### `js/generate.js`

+Copy of generator from the contest's repo.

+### `js/test.js`

+Boilerplate code.

 #### LICENSE

 This software is licensed under the MIT License.